-By diving deeper into the causes within each category, you can get a better understanding of why customers leave.
+By diving deeper into the causes behind each reason, you can get a better understanding of why customers leave.
 And what to do about it.

 Death is a little heavy and dramatic for an article on customer retention, although it undeniably makes it harder to retain customers.

-The real lesson from category one is that customers will not always need what you have to offer.
+The real lesson from reason one is that customers will not always need what you have to offer.
 There are two major reasons for this.